vueuse/vueuse/packages/integrations/useUserAgent/index.md

 category: '@Integrations'
 ---

-# useFuse
+# useUserAgent

-Easily implement User Agent parsing using a composable
+Parse User Agent with ease using a composable

 ## Install ua-parser-js as a peer dependency